 “Level Up” panelist Caroline Sinders says enhanced security would have made her feel safe enough to participate, but SXSW did not give her the chance to request it.
 To be fair, there is some precedent for opting for cancellation over risk of harm.
 Sarkeesian once cancelled a speaking engagement at Utah State University in light of a mass shooting threat.
 She had requested that metal detectors be used at entrances for the safety of attendees, but police declined to prohibit concealed weapons per state law.

 Even so, SXSW’s navigation of this situation is confusing.
 GamerGate was one of the most widely covered, controversial tech debates of the past year.
 Given the mainstream media’s coverage of GamerGate (let alone the Twitter discussions), one might wonder how SXSW’s organizers could possibly not have anticipated such a response.
-It seems unbelievable that the organizers of an event billed as an “incubator of cutting-edge technologies” would be so out of touch as to simply not have anticipated backlash to a panel on online harassment.
-It seems so unbelievable, in fact, that I don’t believe it.
+It seems unbelievable that the organizers of an event billed as an “incubator of cutting-edge technologies” would be so out of touch as to not have anticipated backlash to a panel on online harassment.

 Could providing additional security for the “Level Up” panel have been financially or logistically impossible?
 This seems unlikely.
 SXSW is staffed primarily by volunteers—not paid employees—and regularly features celebrities, some of whom almost certainly require beefed-up security.
 It seems reasonable to expect that enhanced security measures would be possible at SXSW, and so I wonder: why did the organizers cancel the panel without consulting a single panelist?
 Why was that decision made behind closed doors?
 And why is “online harassment” a justification to silence a discussion of that very subject?
 It could be that SXSW genuinely and naively miscalculated.
 But it could also be possible that the organizers knew exactly what they were doing—and they chose to reinforce the gendered boundaries of an industry to avoid rocking the boat.